 There was even a replica of General Patton himself.

-The people working at the museum were really helpful, and they talked to me about the area and its history in the short time I was there.
+The people working at the museum were accommodating, and they talked to me about the area and its history in the short time I was there.
 I was itching to get outside and see the tanks before it closed though, so that is where we went next.

-Outside of the museum itself was about a dozen or so tanks from the time period when General Patton was a leader.
+Outside of the museum was about a dozen or so tanks from the time when General Patton was a leader.

 I was shocked by how many tanks there were, and how well they had been maintained for their age and for sitting in the hot desert.
 Here are some of the ones we saw.